60% of Our Tests Had Zero Signal

 if (!res.ok) return

-expect(res.body.items).toHaveLength(5)When the endpoint breaks and returns 500, the test does not fail — it silently exits.
+expect(res.body.items).toHaveLength(5)When the endpoint breaks and returns 500, the test does not fail.
+It silently exits.
 The CI stays green.

 FC-G: Graceful Degradation